mmoayyed/mmoayyed.github.io/_posts/2024-03-07-cas70x-upgrades-openrewrite.md

 7.0.0
 ```

-Next, we can ask the build to discovery and list all upgrade recipes that might applicable for the task at hand:
+Next, we can ask the build to discover and list all upgrade recipes that might be applicable for the task at hand:
 {% include googlead1.html %}
 ```bash
 ./gradlew --init-script openrewrite.gradle rewriteDiscover \